 His hair and head never become white or grey; he never experiences hair fall; those rather grow luxuriously.

 Being nourished by inhalation, his veins, joints, ligaments and tendons of head and neck gain greater strength.
 His face becomes cheerful and plumpy; and his voice becomes sweet, stabilized and stertorous.
+Here ‘plumpy’ signifies well grown cheek and chin bones along with healthy amounts of muscles and fat.

 All the sense organs become clear and three is considerable strength.